Sébastien Tellier: Biography

-His fourth album My God Is Blue was released in 23 April 2012.
+His fourth album My God Is Blue was released on 23 April 2012.
 As the name suggests, the concept of this album is religion.
 Tellier is presented in this album as a guru, founder of a fictional sect called "Alliance Bleue".
 The album is entirely produced by Mr Flash and Pavle Kovacevic.

 His fifth album Confection was released in October 2013.
 This was partially inspired by the death of Tellier's grandmother.
 Some of the music on the album was intended to appear on a film soundtrack, but ended up not being used.
 In an interview with artistxite, Tellier noted: "You can say my grandmother's death as well as this nonexisting soundtrack had an impact on “Confection“.
 To me this has been a super strange situation.
 I was full of love for my grandmother and full of dedication to this soundtrack; Confection is the result of both of these emotional conditions."
 In Spring 2014, Tellier performed a medley of tracks from Confection at the Chanel Haute Couture show at the Grand Palais.
 Tellier recounts that Karl Lagerfeld invited him to perform, having listened to the album himself.

 His sixth album L'Aventura, was released on 14 July 2014.
 The album was inspired by the childhood and Brazil, where the video to its lead single, "L'Adulte", is set.
 This album, consisting of 10 tracks, is sung entirely in French.

 In 2016, he composed soundtracks for the two French films Saint-Amour, directed by Benoît Delépine and Gustave Kervern, and Marie et les naufragés, directed by Sébastien Betbeder.
 The same year, he composed the music for the credits of the comedy show broadcast on Canal+, Groland Le Zapoï.
 The next year, he composed the soundtrack for the series A Girl Is a Gun.

 In 2018, Tellier composed all the songs from the eponymous album by Dita Von Teese.

 In 2020, Tellier returned with a new single "A Ballet", released on 29 January, to promote his seventh album Domesticated, consisting of 8 tracks, which released on 29 May 2020.
 On 8 April, "Domestic Tasks", the second single released and "Stuck in a Summer Love" the third single on 19 May.
 The concept on this album is domestic life and this concept was born following his marriage and the birth of his two children.
 The album is produced by Corentin "nit" Kerdraon, Mind Gamers (John Carroll Kirby and Daniel Stricker), Jam City, Varnish La Piscine and Philippe Zdar (who died in 2019).
 Apart from this album, on 14 February 2020, he appeared as a featured artist on "Boycycle" by Salvatore Ganacci.